python/cpython/Doc/library/cmath.rst

-   standards, we use the sign of zero to distinguish one side of the branch cut from the other: for a branch cut along (a portion of) the real axis we look at the sign of the imaginary part, while for a branch cut along the imaginary axis, we look at the sign of the real part.
+   standards, we use the sign of zero to distinguish one side of the branch cut from the other: for a branch cut along (a portion of) the real axis we look at the sign of the imaginary part, while for a branch cut along the imaginary axis we look at the sign of the real part.

    For example, the :func:`cmath.sqrt` function has a branch cut along the negative real axis.
 An argument of ``complex(-2.0, -0.0)`` is treated as